- Pleurisy involves inflammation of the tissue layers (pleura) lining the lungs and inner chest wall.

 - Pleurisy is often associated with the accumulation of fluid between the two layers of pleura, known as pleural effusion.

 - Symptoms of pleurisy include pain in the chest, which is aggravated by breathing in, shortness of breath, and local tenderness.
+This pain can effect the chest cavity in either the front or back of the cavity, and sometimes patient's have back or shoulder pain.

 - The diagnosis of pleurisy is made by the characteristic chest pain and physical findings on examination of the chest.
 The sometimes-associated pleural accumulation of fluid (pleural effusion) can be seen by imaging studies (chest X-ray, ultrasound, or CT).